About the JRCPE

 The JRCPE is currently included in the following Indexes – MEDLINE, Embase, Google Scholar and Directory of Open Access Journals (DOAJ).

+There are no APCs or submission charges for submissions to the journal.
 The JRCPE Editors have endorsed, in principle, the Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publications, International Committee of Medical Journal Editors, updated 2010. http://www.icmje.org/